-MassDOT reports on its stormwater related activities in annual reports under the 2003 NPDES Phase II Small MS4 General Permit (available at https://www.epa.gov/npdes-permits/2003-small-ms4-general-permit-archives-massachusetts-new-hampshire#ma).
-As of the most recent report (Permit Year 15, April 2017-March 2018) MassDOT completed its statewide review of TMDL watersheds and assessed the need for additional BMPs to meet TMDL recommendations.
-Construction of a stormwater BMP to address the Herring River nitrogen TMDL was scheduled for Fall 2017, and other TMDL related projects may be planned in concert with future construction activities.
-Table 5, adapted from a table in the PY11 Annual Report, shows MassDOT stormwater work that has been completed or is planned in TMDL watersheds.
+MassDOT reports on its stormwater related activities in annual reports under the 2003 NPDES Phase II Small MS4 General Permit (available at NPDES Phase II Small MS4 General Permit - EPA Permit Number MA043025 - MassDOT Permit Year 19 Annual Report).
+As of the most recent report (Permit Year 19, April 2021-March 2022) MassDOT advanced their stormwater program through continued implementation of the Impaired Waters Program (IWP), educating staff, conducting public outreach at seminars, performing good housekeeping measures including Stormwater Control Measure (SCM) inspections, and starting a pilot program to map MassDOT drainage infrastructure.
+Construction of a stormwater SCM to address the Herring River nitrogen TMDL was scheduled for Fall 2017 (couldn't find a date of completion), and other TMDL related projects may be planned in concert with future construction activities.
+Table 5, adapted from a table in the Permit Year 15 Annual Report (April 2017-March 2018), shows MassDOT stormwater work that has been completed or is planned in TMDL watersheds.